guypeer8/skeleton.js/README.md

 RecordsList.subscribe('push', () => console.log('A push occured!
 Ahhhahaha')); // This will only run on push
 RecordsList.subscribe('remove', () => console.log('A remove occured!
 Whahaahha')); // This will only run on remove
 ```
+###### Be aware that 'push' listener also listens to when you call 'unshift' since you push to the begining of the list.

 ---
 ###### And what if I want to filter my list?
 Just use the 'filter' function that comes with Skeleton.List!